 Chair Announcement

-Dr. Kevin Deluzio, Professor and Dean of the Faculty of Engineering and Applied Science, announces the new Chair for Women in Engineering and highlights the importance of diversity in engineering.
+Dr. Kevin Deluzio, Professor and Dean of Smith Engineering at Queen's, announces the new Chair for Women in Engineering and highlights the importance of diversity in engineering.

 Engineering for Everyone

-The Chair for Women in Engineering is an important part of equity, diversity and inclusion at Queen’s Engineering.
+The Chair for Women in Engineering is an important part of equity, diversity and inclusion at Smith Engineering.
 To learn more about EDI planning and initiatives, please visit our Engineering for Everyone page.